nnnnnzo/AudioFileTranslator/README.md

 # AudioFileTranslator
 AFT is a python nano framework based on the googletrans and speech_recognition modules.
 AFT transcribe and translate an audio file to another language.
-The code is easy to understand and edit, the demo version translate a French dialogue to an English text.
+The code is easy to understand and edit, the demo version translate a French dialogue to an Japanese text.

 *AFT work by installing the two required python modules:
 </br>`$ pip install googletrans`